jjaguilar1gmail/Soil-XRay-Analysis/README.md

 # Soil-XRay-Analysis: Soil Density and Heterogeneity Analysis

 This repository contains code to analyze local soil density from x-ray scans and characterize soil heterogeneity using statistical metrics like skewness, kurtosis, and Sobel edge detection.
 The analysis explores differences in soil structure across various soil treatments and management practices.
-The scanned soils cores that were analyzed for this project are from a long-term experiment at the North Agronomy Farm of Kansas State University in Manhattan, KS.
+The soil cores analyzed for this project are from a long-term experiment at the North Agronomy Farm of Kansas State University in Manhattan, KS.
 For more info on data from that experiment:

 Nicoloso, Rodrigo S., et al. "Carbon saturation and translocation in a no-till soil under organic amendments."
 Agriculture, Ecosystems & Environment 264 (2018): 73-84.